monicamarshall/S3Upload/README.md

 The policy page says:  BLS also reserves the right to block robots that do not contain information that can be used to contact the owner.
 Blocking may occur in real time.

-Adding a User-Agent header to the HTTP request with contact information will comply with the BLS data policies

- and allow you to keep accessing their data programmatically.
+Adding a User-Agent header to the HTTP request with contact information will comply with the BLS data policies and allows programmatic access to their data.

 The files in the S3 bucket are kept in sync with the source when data on the website is updated, added, or deleted.
 The app adds and/or removes files.

 The app downloads files from this public url also: